ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/09-analysis.md

 loading conditions, it is not difficult to construct a plot similar to this one.
 The purpose of this analysis was not to determine which approach to hashing is most efficient, so we are not doing empirical comparison of hashing alternatives.
-Instead, the purpose was to analyze the proper loading factor that would be used in an efficient hashing system to balance time cost versus hash table size (space cost).
+Instead, the purpose was to analyse the proper loading factor that would be used in an efficient hashing system to balance time cost versus hash table size (space cost).
 -->